telerik/maui-docs/controls/gauge/gauge-types/gauge-types-horizontal.md

 ---
 title: Horizontal Gauge
-page_title: download Gauge Documentation | Horizontal Gauge
+page_title: .NET MAUI Gauge Documentation | Horizontal Gauge
-description: Check our &quot;Horizontal Gauge&quot; documentation article for Telerik Gauge for download control.
+description: "Get started with the Telerik UI for .NET MAUI Horizontal Gauge and add the control to your .NET MAUI project."
 position: 1
 slug: gauge-types-horizontal
 ---

 # Horizontal Gauge

-The **RadHorizontalGauge** control allows you to display the scale's range in a linear form, horizontally oriented.
+The Horizontal Gauge allows you to display the scale range in a linear form and horizontally oriented.

-## Setting up the gauge

-The following example shows a **RadHorizontalGauge**'s basic set up.
+The following example shows the basic setup of the Horizontal Gauge.

 ```XAML
 <telerikGauges:RadHorizontalGauge x:Name="gauge">